giezele/notification-service/README.md

 Failover support is implemented if one of the services goes down.

-Throttling is set limit amount of notifications (to send up to 300 an hour)
+Throttling is set limit amount of notifications (to send up to 300 an hour).

-Usage tracking is done via database to be able to track which messages were sent, when, and to whom, using a user identifier parameter
+Usage tracking is done via database to be able to track which messages were sent, when, and to whom, using a user identifier parameter.

+Tests are used to ensure changes can be made without breaking existing logic.

 ## Requirements
 - Stable version of [Docker](https://docs.docker.com/engine/install/)